KarenSandova/Project_Space_invasion/README.md

 #### User Interface 🖥️

 - The game must display the current score on the screen during the game.
-- There must be a clear visualization of the game board with pieces (tetrominoes) and empty spaces.

 #### Game Controls ⌨️